 He was aware of other ill-fated attempts to game a US lottery by bulk-buying tickets: In 1990, a Sacramento retiree bought 30k tickets with a diaper bag full of cash and walked away empty-handed; months later, a computer engineer known as “The Phantom” purchased 80k combinations at a Jacksonville, Florida bar and only won minor prizes.

 Even if Mandel were to win, there was the possibility of multiple winners — a scenario that could significantly dilute the jackpot.

 At 11:20 PM on February 15th, the numbers were drawn on live television.
-I nearby warehouse, Alex and his team frantically rifled through 5.5m physical copies of receipts, looking for the winning ticket.
+In a nearby warehouse, Alex and his team waited with baited breath.

 “When the $27m ticket came up, everybody was 6 feet off the ground,” Alex later said.
 “It was the most incredible thing in the world.”
 Purchased at a Farm Fresh in Chesapeake, the ticket had been processed in the twilight hours.
 Alex’s diligence had paid off.